Skateboarding gets banned at Borchard Shopping Center, City begins receiving complaints about skateboarding in the Downtown area.

 Long moves back to Ventura, re-establishes VSIC and launches venturaskateparks.org to again generate awareness about the need to upgrade the skate tracks.

-Serio Skateboard Shop becomes the new official headquarters of VSIC.
+Serio Skateboard Shop becomes the official headquarters of VSIC.
 Second round of skatepark support boards get pressed.
 VSIC succeeds in persuading the Parks & Recreation Commission to remove the shrubbery and lawn at the Pacific skate track, in the hopes of cleaning up the area and prepping for potential rebuild.

 VSIC establishes fundraising partnership with venturalocal.com, a local real estate firm willing to give a proceed of agent commissions better skateparks in Ventura.

-Chris Jay of the Ventura County Reporter interviews Long, Jeff Spohn of Spohn Ranch skateparks reaches out and offers to donate design services in kind.
+Chris Jay of the Ventura County Reporter interviews Long, Jeff Stern of Spohn Ranch skateparks reaches out and offers to donate design services in kind.
 Spohn Ranch delivers a conceptual re-rendering of the Pacific skate track.

 VSIC prints the second round of skatepark support boards and continues to generate awareness for the cause.